The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 March 19, 2018: The Weinstein Company files for bankruptcy

 Buffeted by months of negative press, the production company that Weinstein founded with his brother, Bob, goes belly up.
-The company declares bankruptcy and sells "substantially all" of its assets to Lantern Capital Partners, and it also voids the nondisclosure agreements it had reached with Weinstein's accusers.
+The company declares bankruptcy and sells "substantially all" of its assets to Lantern Capital Partners.
+It also voids the nondisclosure agreements it had reached with Weinstein's accusers.

 May 25, 2018: Weinstein surrenders to police